 When we salt

-Precautionary salting of the network is carried out when road surface temperatures are expected to fall below 1ºC unless:
+Instructions for precautionary salting of the network will be issued if road surface temperatures are expected to fall below 1ºC unless:

 - road surfaces are expected to be dry and frost is not expected to form on the road surface